netflex-sdk/commerce/README.md

 ```

 ## Adding things to the order
-On all add methods below, the data is immediately sent to the API.
+On all add-methods below, the data is immediately sent to the API.
 To update the order object with added items and calculated totals, you need to call the refresh() method.

 ```php